INSIGHT-Cameron's 'Brexit' riddle: Row with EU or row with Eurosceptics?

 "BASTARDS"

-Opinion polls show British voters are evenly split over membership, with a significant number of people who have yet to makeup their mind, though perceptions that the EU has failed to deal with the migrant crisis may be turning some towards a Brexit.
+Opinion polls show British voters are evenly split over membership with a significant number of people who have yet to makeup their mind, though perceptions that the EU has failed to deal with the migrant crisis may be turning towards a Brexit.

 Europe has divided the Conservative Party for three decades and played a major part in the downfall of two of Cameron's two Conservative predecessors, Margaret Thatcher and John Major.